benedictjohannes/express-react-cloudflare-dns-conf/README.md

 ## Configuration

 Create `.env` file following `example.env` and edit it to your Cloudflare credentials.
+You will need your Cloudflare API key and Cloudflare account email address to  use this.

 ## Running